 How long should I pump?

 This is going to be different for different people.
 Some people can pump for 10 minutes and be done, others need to pump for 30 minutes.
 You just have to figure out what time period works for your body.
+I would say you need to pump at least 15 minutes each time so that your body knows that you still need that much milk.

 What are all those buttons on the pump?